Pain relief medicines for short term pain

 Also called pain relievers or analgesics

-- The choice of pain relief medicine can depend on many things, including the type, severity and cause of your pain, other medicines you may be taking and other health conditions you may have.
+- The choice of pain relief medicine can depend on many things, including the type, severity and cause of your pain, other medicines you take and any other health conditions you have.

+Short-term pain is also commonly called acute pain.
 Acute pain usually occurs because of surgery, injury or infection, such as a dental infection or bone fracture (break).
-It often comes on quickly, lasts for a short time and goes away as the underlying cause resolves.
-Treatments usually only need to be given for a short time while the injury is healing.
+It often comes on quickly, lasts for a short time and goes away as the underlying cause gets better.
+Pain relieving treatments usually only need to be given for a short time while the injury is healing.

 - Paracetamol and NSAIDs are commonly used.